Factor ix complex Side Effects

 Applies to factor ix complex: powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking factor ix complex:Less common or rare
+You should check with your doctor immediately if any of these side effects occur when taking factor ix complex:Less common or rare

 - Changes in facial skin color